Taking advice from successful people out of distinct context is a recipe for disaster.

 - Talk on how round pricing has increased || doesn’t matter

-- Congratulations to * (partner/founder) for * (raise/hire/acquisition)
+- Congratulations to * (partner/founder) for the * (raise/hire/acquisition)

 This is all generic advice.
 It really doesn’t help at a practical level.
 These generalisms do tend to spawn more specific talking points with much more context, which is a positive.
 The issue with generic advice is that the poster almost always has much more backstory than the reader and therefore will be innocuously making hidden assumptions about what the reader understands.
 All nuance is lost on Twitter.

-Very few companies are or could be worth a billion dollars.
-Suggesting like they all should act a certain way because that is what
+Very few companies are or could ever be worth a billion dollars.
+Suggesting they all should act a certain way because that is what

 On the flip side here are some topics I think are underemphasized:

 - Great design is essential.
-This isn’t 2008; Getting early traction with an ugly MVP is harder now unless it solves a very obvious pain point.
+This isn’t 2008; Getting meaningful traction with an ugly MVP is very hard now unless it solves an obvious pain point.
 Companies need to have a stable brand identity from the start.
 I predict VC firms will start creating exceptional in-house creative groups (a la Gin Lane, Red Antler) that act as an attractive value-add while also giving them more insight into brand formation.

 - Launching well is important.
 This distinct point sets the initial growth trajectory of a business.
-Lean model works, but a true launch should be distinct.
+The lean startup model can work, but a true launch should be a distinct event.

 - Just how many startups and people fail.
 For every unicorn there will be ####’s of companies that fail to capture market share.
-Most people agree there is more to learn from failure to success, but we still largely ignore the topic.
-A fallout consequence from the always be raising mentality is being scared to ask for help, fearing the negative signal.
+Most people agree there is more to learn from failure to success, but everyone still largely ignores the topic.
+A fallout consequence from the always-be-raising mentality is being scared to be anything near transparent, fearing the negative signal.

 - Not putting everything into a company.
 Many entrepreneurs have sad stories, what is posted about online is heavily biased by survivorship.
 Spending your entire youth in search of a unicorn is rarely the path towards feeling fulfilled.

-- Risk mitigation, hidden assumptions.
+- Looking for risk mitigation and hidden assumptions from the start.
 What are you assuming to get to an assertion.
 What makes up the ground truth to an argument?

 - Building small, early profitability, selling early.